Last Updated on March 31, 2021 by Helga Dosa

 The Torre Guevara is the only remaining tower from the ancient castle that used to stand in the location.
 The other towers and the castle itself had been completely destroyed long back.
 The architecture of the tower is quite noteworthy.
 Today the tower is mainly used for various art exhibits and shows.

-The palazzo Loffredo was built as the noble residence in the 17th century.
+The palazzo Loffredo was built as a noble residence in the 17th century.
 The palace is quite intimidating in size and has been beautifully restored.
 The interiors are just as beautiful with careful attention to detail.
 The palace is now used to house the national archeological museum of Potenza.

-Ancient City Gates
+Ancient City Gates of Potenza, Italy

 The city once used to be surrounded by ancient walls that were built for protecting it against invaders centuries ago.
 The walls have been destroyed long back but the three gates that were a part of the walls still exist.
 These gates used to be the point of entry for entering the city.
 The gates are Porta S. Luca, Porta S. Giovanni and Porta S. Gerardo.